Windows Installation ||

 The FreeBSD version of Epsilon uses a helper program to access

 certain shared library files from the glibc 2.1 NSS subsystem.
 If

-necessary, the installation script will compile a helper program to
+necessary, the installation script will compile it to provide Epsilon

 Epsilon runs as an X11 program when run under

 the X11 windowing system, and as a text program outside of X. Epsilon

 knows to use X when it inherits a